 Course transfer policy: A student who registers and is enrolled into a course for less than a month and does not complete an assessment in the course, may request to be transferred to another course.
-Students will only be granted one course transfer per enrollment.
+Students will only be granted one-course transfer per enrollment.
 All course transfer requests must come within a month of the initial enrollment.
 The decision of the OVS Principal will be considered final in all cases involving student requests for course transfers.

 Reporting Student Achievement

 Ontario Virtual School will use the Provincial Report Card, Grades 9-12, for formal written reports sent home two times over the duration the student is active in the course.
-The first report reflects student achievement of the overall curriculum expectations during the first reporting period, as well as development of the learning skills and work habits.
-The final report reflects achievement of the overall expectations for the entire course, as well as development of the learning skills and work habits.
+The first report reflects student achievement of the overall curriculum expectations during the first reporting period, as well as the development of the learning skills and work habits.
+The final report reflects the achievement of the overall expectations for the entire course, as well as the development of the learning skills and work habits.

 The following Learning Skills guideline will be used by online teachers when assessing students Learning Skills:

 |Learning Skills and Habits||Sample Behaviors|